-GUIs often feature elements that are context sensitive in regard to their size: panels and dialogs that need to be resized to fit the containing content.
-These may cause visual problems when you apply texturing to the resized node.
+GUI box nodes and Sprite components sometimes feature elements that are context sensitive in regard to their size: panels and dialogs that need to be resized to fit the containing content or a health bar that need to be resized to show the remaining health of an enemy.
+These may cause visual problems when you apply texturing to the resized node or sprite.

 The Slice9 box node consists of 4 numbers that specify the number of pixels for the left, top, right and bottom margin that should not be regularly scaled: